lostechies/wordpress/wp-content/plugins/google-analyticator/readme.txt

 * Adds support for automatically retrieving an Analytics account's UID if Google Analyticator is authenticated with Google.
 * Updates the Google Analytics API class to use the WordPress HTTP API, thus removing cURL as a core requirement for the widget.
 * Updates the UID setting help to remove old urchin.js references and provide additional help for finding a UID.
 * Prepares all strings for localization.
-If you would like to translate Google Analyticator, [visit our forums](http://plugins.spiralwebconsulting.com/forums/viewforum.php?f=16).

 = 4.3.4 =
 * Fixes a bug that was breaking the save button on the settings page in IE.